altwalker/live-viewer/README.md

 * tesc code for the model(s)

 > Note:
-> If you can run your tests using `altwalker online` you have everything you need for the viewer.
+> If you can run your tests using `altwalker online` you have everything you need for the LiveViewer.

-The viewer server command shares the arguments and options with `altwalker online`, with the exception that `-p` will set the websocket port and `--graphwalker-port` will set the port for the GraphWalker service.
+The `live-viewer server` command shares the arguments and options with `altwalker online`, with the exception that `-p` will set the websocket port and `--graphwalker-port` will set the port for the GraphWalker service.

 To start the websocket server: